What You Need To Know About Video Copyright

 It’s a good time to be a designer!
 There has never been a greater choice of specialized design tools available to help facilitate the creation of great work, and many of these tools come free or at negligible cost.
 We checked in with many working designers to hear about their favorites, and are including some of our own.
 Keep in mind, we are not focusing on the workhorse softwares where designers do most of their work – tools like the Adobe Creative Suite – but rather, the niche tools that a narrow job really well.

-Video Case Studies: Businesses That Have Made a Splash with Video
+5 Businesses That Have Made A Splash With Video

 We often talk about animated video on this blog, but today we are shining a light on businesses that have succeeded at promoting themselves with live-action videos.
 We are impressed by the creativity shown by these entrepreneurs, with solutions that range from shoestring shoots to professionally-produced travelogues.

-How to Find the Perfect Voiceover Artist for Your Video
+How To Find A Voiceover Artist For Your Video

 While videos without a voiceover are becoming more and more popular, videos with a voiceover will always be with us.
 Why?
 Because by presenting complementary information on the visual and aural channels, narrated videos can provide a lot more information density, and they can do so with the matchless appeal of the human voice.